Still trying to figure out what to sell online? Let me show you, step-by-step.

 Drones and Accessories

 I love the high price point of drones.
 Mix in all the accessories and a passionate community and it has all the makings of a great niche.
-There’s an educational element you can provide to differentiate your store vs others.
+There’s an educational element you can provide to differentiate your ecommerce store vs others.

 Drones is a $5B industry and more units are expected to take off.

 The other thing I like about drones is that there are different levels of drone users.
 You can maximize customer lifetime value by selling entry-level products, accessories and then upsell higher end products to more experienced users.